apache/kylin/website/community/poweredby.md

 * [LeEco](http://www.leeco.com/), 2017-04-16
     * Apache Kylin has been used as a part of OLAP engine and data query engine for big data platform at LeEco, which is powering various big data business, such as stream media data and cloud data.
 * [Gome](https://www.gome.com.cn/), 2017-04-14
     * Apache Kylin provides a perfect solution for Gome's online Operation Advisor.
 It improved not only the analysis performance, but also the productivity.
-We adopted Kylin in both T+1 batch procesing and real time analysis.
+We adopted Kylin in both T+1 batch processing and real time analysis.
 It is the best OLAP solution in our scenario.
 * [Sohu](https://www.sohu.com)   (_NASDAQ: SOHU_), 2017-04-13
     * In Sohu, Apache Kylin is running as the analytics engine on Hadoop, serving multiple business domains including advertisement analysis, traffic forecast, etc.
 * [Meizu](https://www.meizu.com), 2017-04-13